 Welcome to the CPD Guide!
 This article is the first installation of a series of articles that explain every element of CPD including the CPD period, general CPD requirements, and audits.

 What does CPD stand for?

 CPD stands for Continuing Professional Development.
 This refers to the learning that professionals complete in addition to completing their regular tasks at work.
-In Australia’s healthcare system, CPD is intended to enhance the practice of healthcare practitioners, so the learning must be relevant to the individual’s practice.
+In Australia’s healthcare system, CPD is intended to enhance the practice of healthcare practitioners, so the learning must be relevant to the individual’s context of practice.

 Ahpra defines CPD as:

 Continuing professional development (CPD) is how health practitioners maintain, improve and broaden their knowledge, expertise and competence, and develop the personal and professional qualities required throughout their professional lives.